olifrost/olifrost.github.io/_posts/2019-02-10-gettygirlfriend.md

 Every time I checked the time, it was like time stopped.

-(Although when I checked again, it hadn't, although it felt like it did again)
+(Although when I checked again, it hadn't, but it felt like it did again)

 But after a few months, somehow, I started to become *bored* of Amy.